prachigauriar/TWTValidation/README.md

 Perhaps the most interesting and useful validators in TWTValidation are key-value coding validators.
 These objects—instances of `TWTKeyValueCodingValidator`—validate an object’s values for a given set of key-value coding compliant keys.
-It gets the validators to use for each key from the object’s class.
+It gets the validators to use for each key from the object’s class, in much the same way that key-value observing gets the key paths affecting a key.
 This is best explained using an example:

     // Header File
     @interface TWTSimplePerson : NSObject